4rt-Net/4rt-Net/README.md

 - 📫 How to reach me **[REDACTED]**

-- 📄 Experiences:
-Projects for large and small organizations ranging from vulnerability assessment, incident response, penetration testing and intelligence gathering.
+- 📫 Experience: I have been involved in projects for small to large organizations, projects include VA/VAPT/PT/IR and TI engagements.

 - ⚡ Fun fact **I enjoy public & private CTF competitions.**